Socks and sandals? Cool. Beards? If only I could grow one. A local craft ale? Go on then.

 XaaS - somehow - stands for everything as a service.

-As a CRM provider, we work in the SaaS industry.
-That means we provide software as a service.
+As a provider of CRM for SaaS companies we provide software as a service.
 What happens though, when our product offering goes beyond SaaS?
 What happens when we keep providing things that go beyond software?

 Everything under one tab, accessible from the same application.
 Sounds good to us.